javascript-tutorial/en.javascript.info/1-js/13-modules/01-modules-intro/article.md

 1. A module is a file.
 To make `import/export` work, browsers need `<script type="module">`, that implies several differences:
     - Deferred by default.
     - Async works on inline scripts.
-    - External scripts need CORS headers.
+    - To load external scripts from another origin (domain/protocol/port), CORS headers are needed.
     - Duplicate external scripts are ignored.
 2. Modules have their own, local top-level scope and interchange functionality via `import/export`.
 3. Modules always `use strict`.